Peter Klopfer

-As a civil rights advocate Klopfer was jailed in 1964 for protesting segregated restaurant facilities in Orange County, North Carolina.
+As a civil rights advocate Klopfer was jailed in 1964 for protesting segregated restaurant facilities in Orange County, North Carolina, including Watts Restaurant and Grill.
 He subsequently became the plaintiff in the 1967 United States Supreme Court case, Klopfer v.
 North Carolina, which upheld that the Speedy Trial Clause of the Sixth Amendment to the United States Constitution applies to individual states in the same way as it does to the federal government.

 As an educator Klopfer and his wife, Martha Smith Klopfer, were among the Quakers who founded Carolina Friends School in 1962.
 CFS was one of the first schools in the modern South that welcomed children of all races.